 6.2.2.
 Content that violates, or that causes Visible to violate, any applicable law, regulation, or order of any governmental authority in any jurisdiction;

 6.2.3.
-Content that infringes or violates, or that may infringe or violate, any intellectual property or proprietary right of any party, or that Client otherwise does not have the right to make available;
+Content that infringes or violates any intellectual property or proprietary right of any party, or that Client otherwise does not have the right to make available;

 6.2.4.
 Private or confidential information of any person or entity, any trade secrets or information for which Client has any obligation of confidentiality, or any material that impersonates any person or entity or misrepresents Client’s affiliation with any person or entity;

 6.2.5.
 Viruses, corrupted data, or other harmful, disruptive, or destructive files or Content;

 6.2.6.
 Content that violates any terms or conditions, policies, or guidelines of any social media platform or other platform or service to which it is posted; or

 6.2.7.
 Content that transmits any bulk unsolicited commercial communications.